How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Findings

 Some adversarial organizations are well-organized and well-resourced.
 For example, nation-state actors may be involved in violent extremism or election mis/disinformation, and organized crime organizations often operate scams. \GenAI can empower these types of sophisticated attackers.
 At the same time, attackers also include individual or loosely organized actors, such as online CSAM communities sharing tips for using models to produce harmful content.
 Participants believe \genAI can significantly elevate the capabilities of these less well-resourced attackers.

 \begin{listquote} \item ``[We’ve] started seeing how collaborative bad actors are being... that they're working together to fine tune these models with existing CSAM material to produce more bespoke content...
-They're working together to try to figure out how to best misuse these models, how to fine tune them, giving each other technical tips on what that looks like.''~\aff{C} \item \affpre{H1}:\footnote{Within each dialog sequence, we number participants sequentially beginning with 1, \ie H1 in one dialog sequence is not necessarily the same as H1 in another.} We are talking about these larger groups, like the well-funded ones, but that knowledge eventually trickles down... abusive actors get together and share this knowledge like, ‘Oh, did you see?’
+They're working together to try to figure out how to best misuse these models, how to fine tune them, giving each other technical tips on what that looks like.''~\aff{C10} \item \affpre{H5}:\footnote{When presenting dialogic sequences that represent conversational exchanges between participants, we use script format prepending each utterance with the participant's identifier.} We are talking about these larger groups, like the well-funded ones, but that knowledge eventually trickles down... abusive actors get together and share this knowledge like, ‘Oh, did you see?’
 They're talking about it, like, what's happening on Twitter, and they're trying to replicate it.
 They don't have the knowledge yet.
 They don't have the money yet, but that knowledge is gonna trickle down eventually. \affpre{H2}: I think it makes it so much easier for even lone wolfs to do it now, right?
 You don't actually need a really big operation to do something like this now. \end{listquote}

 In addition to widening the range of potential attackers, increased accessibility and ease of use also widens the range of potential targets, often to people with fewer resources to defend themselves.
 Participants explained that \genAI empowers both sophisticated groups and those with fewer resources to inflict harm on a wider range of targets.